cstatz/blazert/README.md

   /// Commit and build the scene scene.commit();

-  /// Iteratate of the ray directions: for (int y = 0; y < height; y++) {
+  /// Iterate of the ray directions: for (int y = 0; y < height; y++) {
     for (int x = 0; x < width; x++) {